ictee7/alx-pre_course/README.md

-My first readme
+My first readme.

-Edit from github gui
+This is an edit from the github gui